 Open Source – Frequently Asked Questions

-- Why is NMS announcing an Open Source Strategy_ What does NMS expect to gain from this_ Open Source complements NMS’s Open Telecommunications strategy as a means to drive CompactPCI industry growth.
-We have worked with others in the PCI Industrial Manufacturer’s Group (PICMG) to establish hardware standards for hot swap and for telecom circuit switching in CompactPCI systems.
+Open Source complements NMS’s Open Telecommunications strategy as a means to drive CompactPCI industry growth.
+We have worked with others in the PCI Industrial Manufacturer's Group (PICMG) to establish hardware standards for hot swap and for telecom circuit switching in CompactPCI systems.
 We have been the first to market with software for hot swap and circuit switching in a CompactPCI chassis, however, our customers and prospects are limited in the range of systems they can build, until other suppliers are able to ship CompactPCI boards with these compatible features.

 By providing open access to this source code, other board and system suppliers including our competitors, can leverage it to implement hot swap and switching and thus get to market faster with interoperable products.
 NMS believes that Open Source benefits the industry by accelerating the adoption and deployment of highly available Compact PCI systems.
 In addition, an open source model has the potential to unleash the creative energies of many individuals and companies throughout the telecommunications industry.
 This should allow our original open telecom software to be extended and incorporated into a broader set of applications within the industry.